 What role does First Baptist Athens play?

-First Baptist Athens (FBCA) serves as one of twelve host congregations that participate in IHNA.
+First Baptist Athens (FBCA) serves as one of eleven host congregations that participate in IHNA.
 As a host congregation, FBCA houses guests for one week at a time approximately four to five times per year.
 We provide meals, transportation, and a space where guests can rest and feel at home.
 Additionally, FBCA contributes to IHNA in a variety of other ways including maintenance of the Day Center where the central office is located.

 How do I get involved?